Supporting students with disabilities

 Residential schools support

 If you're in the UK, you may be able to get Disabled Students' Allowance (DSA) funding to help with study costs.
-You don't have to be registered disabled, and it's not age or income related.
+It's not age or income related.

 Find out more about how the OU supports disabled students at our Disability support website.
 Or, find out how to apply for a Disabled Students’ Allowance.